Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Abstract

 \section{Abstract}

 Many have criticized the centralized and unaccountable governance of prominent online social platforms, leading to renewed interest in platform governance that incorporates multiple centers of power.
-Decentralized power can arise horizontally, through parallel communities each with local administration, as well as vertically, through multiple levels of jurisdiction.
-Drawing from literature from organizational theory, federalism, and polycentricity on analogous offline institutions, we characterize the landscape of existing platforms through the lens of \textit{multi-level governance}, allowing us to describe how a variety of platforms, including Reddit, Twitter, and YouTube, incorporate varying forms of decentralized governance.
-In particular, we outline a design space with 12 dimensions that characterizes how \textit{middle levels}, or local governance units such as subreddits, Twitter blocklists, and YouTube channels, interact with one another and with a centralized governance system above and end users below.
-As not all aspects of offline institutions translate online, we discuss challenges unique to online governance and conclude with implications for decentralized governance design in online social platforms.
+Decentralization of power can arise horizontally, through parallel communities, each with local administration, and vertically, through multiple hierarchies of overlapping jurisdiction.
+Drawing from literature on federalism and polycentricity in analogous offline institutions, we scrutinize the landscape of existing platforms through the lens of \textit{multi-level governance}.
+Our analysis describes how online platforms incorporate varying forms and degrees of decentralized governance.
+In particular, we propose a framework that characterizes the general design space and the various ways that \textit{middle levels} of governance vary in how they can interact with a centralized governance system above and end users below.
+This focus provides a starting point for new lines of inquiry between platform- and community-governance scholarship.
+By engaging themes of decentralization, hierarchy, power, and responsibility, while discussing concrete examples, we connect designers and theorists of online spaces.